With national literacy advocates L to R: Diane Dragan; Ameer Baracka; Harvey Hubbell; Missy Purcell and me!

 I didn’t start my career thinking I would become a literacy advocate.

-After years in the classroom, I began digging deeper into how reading actually works.
+While still teaching in the classroom, I began digging deeper into how reading actually works.
 That journey led me to the Science of Reading and structured literacy—frameworks that finally explained what I had been seeing all along.

 From there, my work expanded: